Students will be invited to given a login for this site after Final Project groups are finalized onJanuary 27.

 All analytical code including model fitting, statistical tests, and validation.
 Use appropriate seeds so we can literally get your results!
 Include:

-Individual Work Required:
+Individual Work Required

 Each student must perform their own complete end-to-end data analysis with their chosen modeling approach.
 This code must be in your personal folder.